ButinVladimir/cyberiada/ROADMAP.md

 HP indicates how much damage can crew member take.
 If HP reaches 0 or lower, crew member dies, to be removed from crew and all actions related to him are cancelled.
 Can be increased by certain items and endurance.

+If crew member is not engaged in combat or hacking order, they can be healed for some amount of money.

 ### Damage

 Damage is used in combat.
 Each time someone receives a hit, damage is selected from certain range, reduced by opponent defense and then applied.
 Damage depends on equipment.